If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Sounds

-This is a Unused voice line of Knuckles saying "Cool!", which would've been used if he were to do a trick.
-However for unknown reasons, he is incapable of doing tricks with any character that's paired with him therefore making this completely unused.
+This is an unused voice line of Knuckles saying "Cool!", which would've played if he were to do a trick.
+However, for unknown reasons, he is incapable of doing tricks with any character that's paired with him, therefore, this voice clip goes unused.
 It is listed in the sound test as #108.

 Unused Metatiles